EMPLOYER INTERNSHIP INFORMATION

 While not all six factors have to be present for an individual to be considered a trainee, the experience should ultimately look more like a training/learning experience than a job.

-Clarke University Career Services staff encourages students from all disciplines to participate in some form of experiential learning.
+Clarke University Career Services staff encourage students from all disciplines to participate in some form of experiential learning.
 An internship gives employers the opportunity to share their knowledge with a talented, energetic student who is motivated to excel while preparing for the professional world.
 The workplace is an excellent environment for a student to apply classroom learning while developing a more real perspective of the field.

-Internship vs. Internship for Credit:
+Internship for Credit:

 Internship for Credit: Faculty Expectations

 When sponsoring a student for an Internship for Credit, you are developing a written contract with the student.
 These guidelines are not meant to totally define or set limits upon the experience.
 They are instead intended to be a means of enhancing and evaluating the student’s work experience.